ua-datalab/Workshops/Introduction-to-Python-for-Data-Science/Introduction-to-Python-for-Data-Science.md

 Python automatically classifies the type of variables.
 Besides floats and integers, we can also create Boolean variables and strings:

 **Boolean or logical variables (True, False)**
+Boolean variables can be used when we want to assign truth values to our variables.
 ```
 t = True
 f = False